eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/5-create-a-new-svelte-3-component-to-render-it-inside-of-another-component.md

 <h1>My surname is {surname}</h1>
 ```

-- Of course this text is not visible because it isn&rsquo;t rendered in our app
+- Of course this text is not visible because it isn't rendered in our app
-- Let&rsquo;s add it to our component by going back to `App.svelte` removing the surname declaration, and adding `import Surname from 'Surname.svelte'`
+- Let's add it to our component by going back to `App.svelte` removing the surname declaration, and adding `import Surname from 'Surname.svelte'`
-- Notice that the h1 style tag in our `App.svelte` doesn&rsquo;t effect our surname component.
+- Notice that the h1 style tag in our `App.svelte` doesn't effect our surname component.
 If we want to style that component we can do it inside of `Surname.svelte`